LOD-GEOSS/databus-snippets/README.md

 #### Step 1: Generating the DataID

 If you want to submit content via API you need to create the DataID yourself.
 An example for the DataID can either be seen in the third step of Option 1 or in the example files in this repository.
-There are wo seperate files:
+There are two seperate files:

   - The `group-metadata`: This is only documentation for the group, no file information is included here.
 An example can be seen in `databus_api_examples/group_docu.jsonld`.
   - The actual `DataID`: This tells the Databus the necessary metadata to publish on the databus.
 An example for this can be seen in `databus_api_examples/dataid_example.jsonld`.

 The following table axplains the purpose and restrictions of the key in the JSON-LD file.
-It is based on the keys used in the examples in `databus_api_examples`. **NOTE**: The restrictions in this table are are currently more strict then the actual live tests (e.g. a group is with underscores would work), but this may change in the future and being a bit more strict then necessary is usually better.
+It is based on the keys used in the examples in `databus_api_examples`. **NOTE**: The restrictions in this table are currently more strict then the actual live tests (e.g. a group is with underscores would work), but this may change in the future and being a bit more strict then necessary is usually better.

 | Level | JSON key | Description | Restrictions |
 --- | --- | --- | ---